 These are great tools that you can use to help further your knowledge.
 They are actually quite fun to use and they do give you some great knowledge that you might not find easily without an instructor.
 The good thing is that most of the are Ios or Android devices and most people have these accessible to them.

-If you want to look at my favorite apps for the piano you can do so here.
+If you want to look at the best apps for the piano you can do so here.
 These are all options that will help you with reading music and learning songs.
 You will find these a lot of fun and they are often times designed by great instructors themselves.
 Technology is really helping with the learning growth in the piano because of programs like these.

 You can also check out some piano games in this article here.